-We account for our common stock subject to possible conversion in accordance with the guidance in Accounting Standards Codification ("ASC") Topic 480 "Distinguishing Liabilities from Equity."
-Common stock subject to mandatory redemption is classified as a liability instrument and measured at fair value.
+We account for our Class A common stock subject to possible conversion in accordance with the guidance in ASC 480 "Distinguishing Liabilities from Equity."
+Shares of Class A common stock subject to mandatory redemption is classified as a liability instrument and measured at fair value.
 Conditionally redeemable common stock (including common stock that features redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within our control) is classified as temporary equity.
 At all other times, common stock is classified as stockholders' equity.
-Our common stock features certain redemption rights that are considered to be outside of our control and subject to occurrence of uncertain future events.
-Accordingly, common stock subject to possible redemption is presented at redemption value as temporary equity, outside of the stockholders' equity section of our condensed balance sheet.
+Our Class A common stock features certain redemption rights that are considered to be outside of our control and subject to occurrence of uncertain future events.
+Accordingly, Class A common stock subject to possible redemption is presented at redemption value as temporary equity, outside of the stockholders' equity section of our condensed balance sheets.